 Current Research Interest

-My research interests fall in the general field of information networks and data science, including communication networks, Internet of Things (IoT), Fog Computing, social networks, smart grid.
-My current research focuses on fundamental problems in information networks and data science, including Fog Computing and its applications in IoT and 5G, IoT data privacy/security, optimization/control of mobile social networks, cognitive radio networks, stochastic modeling and control for smart grid.
+My research interests fall in the general field of information networks and data science, including edge intelligence, reinforcement learning, continual learning, network optimization and control, game theory, with applications in connected and automated vehicles, 5G and beyond, wireless networks, IoT, and smart grid.
 Together, these areas have a wide range of intellectual emphasis.
 My research draws on a synergy of advanced mathematical tools to deliver practical network solutions.
-I believe that to make great impact, engineering research should be application-driven and should bridge theory and practice, and researchers should build a broad spectrum to tackle the challenges in cutting-edge applications and meet the societal demands therein.
+I believe that to make great impact, engineering research should be application-driven and should bridge theory and practice, and researchers can build a broad spectrum to tackle the challenges in cutting-edge applications and meet the societal demands therein.

 National Science Foundation (NSF):

 - Principal Investigator (co-PIs: G. Dasarathy, Z. Ding (UC Davis), N. Li (Harvard), “ Collaborative Research: MLWiNS: Distributed Learning over Multi-Access Channels: From Bandlimited Coordinate Descent to Gradient Sketching ,” NSF.

 - Co-Principal Investigator (PI: Lei Ying), “TWC SBE: Small: Towards an Economic Foundation of Privacy-Preserving Data Analytics: Incentive Mechanisms and Fundamental Limits,” NSF, 8/2016–7/2019.